MrKrisuuu/PythonAPIExample/README.md

 # PythonAPIExample

-Mini project made from Distributed Systems, using: fastapi, uvicorn and requests.
+Mini project made for Distributed Systems, using: fastapi, uvicorn and requests.

 The application asks the service (Steam) for information about the game, such as:
 - price